 But despite of the fact that the Ameca splendens likes temps above 20°C, they can withstand much lower temps as well for they are inhabitant to colder endemic regions in Mexico.
 I've even harvested them from my outdoor tank during fall at rates of 8°C water temperature at day.

 Note: This species is called "Xenotoca doadrioi" ever since the year 2016.
 But I'm using the old scientific name which I'm used to all these years.

 This species is also known as the red tailed goodeid and as the red tail splitfin.

-A livebearer mainly found in Mexico and to be kept at rates of 18°C - 27°C water temperature..
-With its size one of the moderate sized livebearers.
+A livebearer mainly found in Mexico and tolerate rates of 15°C - 27°C water temperature.
+But preferable to keep them between 18°C - 22°C. With its size one of the moderate sized livebearers.
 Male will reach 6,5cm and females 7,5cm in length.

 These fish are (as all members of the Goodeidae genus) considered being the real livebearers unlike most Poeciliids we know.
 The size of the newborn fry can differ a bit. despite of the fact that they can be large offspring, their size can be reduced if a batch is large.
 For most of the time they will drop between 10 - 20 fry.

 This livebearer is considered being aggressive and should be kept in a species tank.
 For also this is a real fin nipper...
 I've kept these guys in one of the outdoor tanks and they did really well during springtime till fall.
 Also the reproduction outdoors is phenomenal.

 This goodeid is also called "Tequila splitfin" and "Picote tequila".